Mental Health and Wellness for International Students: Thriving

 -

-Regular Sleep Schedule: Maintain consistent sleep patterns to
+Regular Sleep Schedule: Maintain consistent sleep

-support emotional regulation and academic performance.
+patterns to support emotional regulation and academic performance.

 -

-Balanced Nutrition: Eat regular, nutritious meals while allowing
+Balanced Nutrition: Eat regular, nutritious meals

-yourself to enjoy local cuisine in moderation.
+while allowing yourself to enjoy local cuisine in moderation.

 -

-Physical Activity: Incorporate regular exercise, whether through
+Physical Activity: Incorporate regular exercise,

-campus facilities, local parks, or walking tours of your new city.
+whether through campus facilities, local parks, or walking tours

 -

-Mindfulness Practices: Develop meditation, journaling, or other
+Mindfulness Practices: Develop meditation,

 -

-Digital Detox Time: Schedule regular breaks from social media
+Digital Detox Time: Schedule regular breaks from

-and academic technology to prevent burnout.
+social media and academic technology to prevent burnout.

 4. Managing Academic Stress and Expectations

-Academic pressure can be particularly intense for international students adapting to
+Academic pressure can be particularly intense for international

-new educational systems while managing cultural adjustment.
+students adapting to new educational systems while managing cultural

 Academic Wellness Strategies: